uber/okbuck/README.md

 ## Contribution
 Any form of contributions are welcome!
 See the [detail todo list](https://github.com/Piasy/ OkBuck/wiki/TODO-list).

-Note that you need create an empty file named `bintray.properties` in `/buildSrc/`, which is used for publishing to bintray.

 ## Acknowledgement
 +  Thanks for Facebook open source [buck](https://github.com/facebook/buck) build system.